InSight-Transit/InSight-WebApp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+#### ABSTRACT

+Facial Recognition as a Biometric Payment Method on Public Transit

+  Public transportation is necessary for many Americans who work minimum-wage jobs and students nationwide.
+According to the American Public Transportation Association, people in the US took 9.9 billion trips on public transportation.
+It is also a 79 billion-dollar industry that employs more than 430,000 people.
+In addition to this, every dollar spent generates 5 dollars in economic returns (APTA, 2023).

+  However, current methods for paying fares when boarding public transportation waste a large amount of time and money.
+According to a report by the National Association of City Transport Officials, paying for a bus fare while boarding could take up to 9 seconds per passenger.
+When accounting for all buses in the US, this means bus drivers “spend at least six million hours at bus stops each year, directly costing agencies an estimated $700 million” (NACTO, 2017).

+ There is a lot of room for improvement to address this through automation which would reduce waiting times and increase customer comfort as a bonus.
+This project aims to reduce boarding times on public transit routes by the use of a facial recognition payment device.
+This device scans passengers’ faces registered with the system and automatically charges them their fare as they board the vehicle.
+This is paired with a kiosk where passengers would register an account, their face, and their preferred payment method.
+The outcome would decrease boarding times to the duration of time it takes for passengers to walk into the vehicle.